-Sample Tm-MU-2 was assumed to produce Cambrian age (~520 Ma) but yielded 277 ± 59 Ma, ~180 Ma younger than expected.
-Data points of this sample are plotted near the initial Pb value, therefore the lower intercept is far projected and poorly constrained (Fig. 3A).
-U and Pb concentration of this sample are plotted in the upper-left quadrant of figure 4A, with low U (\sim 0.2 ppm) and high Pb contents (\sim 5 ppm).
-The initial Pb value in this sample (0.8664 \pm 0.006) may represent incorporation of radiogenic Pb derived from the surrounding crystalline rocks, as expected for carbonates associated with hydrothermal activity (Stacey and Kramers 1975).
-This is also supported by the REE signature of sample Tm-MU-2, showing elevated LREE and depleted HREE (Figure 4B).
-The REE pattern of this sample is similar to other dolomites in this study, although one order of magnitude higher.
-Sample Tm-DV-1 display similar pattern to those of sample Tm-MU-2, with data points near the initial Pb intercept (Fig. 3B) due to low U (~0.2 ppm) and high Pb (~5 ppm) contents of individual spot analyses (Fig. 4A).
-These patterns suggest that dolomitic rocks associated with hydrothermal activity are most likely to contain high initial Pb concentrations and are specified here as dolomites with low-chances for successful dating.
+is projected far and poorly constrained (Fig. 3a).
+The U and Pb concentrations of this sample are plotted in the upperleft quadrant of Fig. 4a, with low U (~ 0.2 ppm) and high Pb contents ($\sim 5 \text{ ppm}$).
+The initial Pb value in this sample (0.8664 ± 0.006) may represent incorporation of radiogenic Pb derived from the surrounding crystalline rocks, as expected for carbonates associated with hydrothermal activity (Stacey and Kramers, 1975).
+This is also supported by the REE signature of sample Tm-MU-2, showing elevated light REE and depleted heavy REE (Fig. 4b).
+The REE pattern of this sample is similar to other dolomites in this study, although it is 1 order of magnitude higher.
+Sample Tm-DV-1 displays patterns similar to those of sample Tm-MU-2, with data points near the initial Pb intercept (Fig. 3b) due to low U (~ 0.2 ppm) and high Pb (~ 5 ppm) contents of individual spot analyses (Fig. 4a).
+These patterns suggest that dolomitic rocks associated with hydrothermal activity are most likely to contain high initial Pb concentrations and are specified here as dolomites with low chances for successful dating.

-195 The stratigraphic ages of samples MAM-3 and MAM-7 were constrained to 99 and 95.4 Ma (Segev et al., 2002).
-However, their U-Pb ages yielded a 'small scale isochron' (Ring and Gerdes, 2016) with 137 ± 14 and 170 ± 11 Ma intercepts, respectively, 40-70% older than expected.
-Although the low 207Pb/206Pb value of 0.7899 in sample MAM-3 indicates higher incorporation of radiogenic-Pb during dolomitization compared to sample MAM-7 (0.8427 ± 0.003), MAM-7 displays a much larger age offset than MAM-3.
-In these samples U and Pb contents plot close to 1 ppm U but their total Pb content is up to 20 200 ppm, forming a cluster above the center of the diagram in figure 4A.
-We suggest that dolomites with similar U and Pb contents can also be classified as low-chances for successful dating.
+The stratigraphic ages of samples MAM-3 and MAM-7 were constrained to 99 and 95.4 Ma (Segev et al., 2002).
+However, their U-Pb ages yielded a "small-scale isochron" (Ring and Gerdes, 2016) with 137 ± 14 and 170 ± 11 Ma intercepts, respectively, which is 40 %-70 % older than expected.
+Although the low ${}^{207}\text{Pb}/{}^{206}\text{Pb}$ value of 0.7899 in sample MAM-3 indicates higher incorporation of radiogenic Pb during dolomitization compared to sample MAM-7 (0.8427 ± 0.003), MAM-7 displays a much larger age offset than MAM-3.
+In these samples U and Pb contents plot close to 1 ppm of U but their total Pb content is up to 20 ppm, forming a cluster above the center of the diagram in Fig. 4a.
+We suggest that dolomites with similar U and Pb contents can also be classified as having low chances for successful dating.

-The isochrone of sample MU-1 was expected to produce a Cenomanian age, but its isochrone intercepts at 58 ± 5 Ma, ~40 Ma vounger than expected.
+The isochrone of sample MU-1 was expected to produce a Cenomanian age, but its isochrone intercepts at 58 ± 5 Ma, which is \sim 40 Ma younger than expected.
 On the other hand, sample MU-2 was collected several meters away and produced an age of 93 ± 7 Ma.
 This age is within the uncertainty of the 95-97 Ma Ar-Ar ages of the constraining volcanic layers.
-The U content of these samples is between 0.5 to 2 ppm and the Pb content is between <0.1 and 4 ppm, forming a cluster around the center of the diagram in figure 4A.
-Sample KM-1 is constrained stratigraphically to 99 Ma, however, yielded ~50% younger age than expected.
-Its isochrone shows similar age pattern to sample MU-1, with a lower intercept age of 55 ± 6 Ma.
-The REE signature of the above three samples are rather similar, with slightly elevated LREE (Fig. 4B).
+The U content of these samples is between 0.5 and 2 ppm, and the Pb content is between < 0.1 and 4 ppm, forming a cluster around the center of the diagram in Fig. 4a.
+Sample KM-1 is constrained stratigraphically to 99 Ma; however, it yielded an approximately 50 % younger age than expected.
+Its isochrone shows a similar age pattern as sample MU-1, with a lower intercept age of 55 ± 6 Ma.
+The REE signature of the above three samples are rather similar, with slightly elevated light REE (Fig. 4b).
 In sample EFN-1 the spot analyses are clearly a mix of two different phases as the ellipses are arrayed along two isochrons.
 The results of this sample are further discussed in more detail.